dreamworksanimation/openmoonray/building/macOS/macOS_build.md

     https://github.com/Kitware/CMake/releases/download/v3.26.5/cmake-3.26.5-macos-universal.dmg
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install

-Create a clean root folder for moonray.
-Attempting to build atop a previous installation may cause issues.
+Open a new shell and create a clean root folder for moonray.
+Attempting to build atop a previous installation or not using a fresh shell may cause issues.

 1. Create the folders
     ```